 Look out for 'Harley The Telford Healthy Heart' when you are out and about over the coming months.

-During February and March 2019, if your GP identifies you would benefit from medication changes, you will receive a letter.
+If your GP identifies you would benefit from medication changes, you will receive a letter.
 The letter will either:

 - Prescribe you a statin (medication)